ziqinyeow/agno/README.md

 **Agents** are AI programs that operate autonomously.

-- They use a language model to reason, run tools to act and interact with the real world, and use instructions to guide their behavior.
+- The core of an Agent is a model, tools and instructions.
 - Agents also have **memory**, **knowledge**, **storage** and the ability to **reason**.

 Read more about each of these in the [docs](https://docs.agno.com/introduction/agents#what-are-agents%3F).